 If you’d like them to last longer you can also freeze them for up to 2 months.

-This recipe does make large Cruffins so you can easily cut the entire recipe in half to make smaller ones.
-To do so you can just follow these easy instructions:
+This recipe makes large cruffins, so you can easily cut the entire recipe in half to make smaller ones.
+To do so, you can follow these easy instructions:

-Just use one package of pastry dough and cut the pastry into 10 1-inch strips.
-They’ll still be placed into a regular muffin tin, they just won’t fill the entire cup as it bakes.
+You can use one package of pastry dough and cut the pastry into 10 1-inch strips.
+They’ll still be placed into a regular muffin tin; they just won’t fill the entire cup as they bake.
 Then bake them until golden and sprinkle them with the remaining cinnamon sugar.

 You could skip the cinnamon sugar and instead sprinkle on chocolate chips before folding and baking.
 Melt more chocolate chips in the microwave when the Cruffins come out of the oven.
 Then drizzle the melted chocolate over the tops of them.